django-simple-deploy/dsd-plugin-generator/README.md

 ```

 Currently, CI tests only run unit and integration tests.
 There's an open task in django-simple-deploy to remove the dependence on poetry and pipenv for running tests.
 When that is implemented, e2e tests can run much more easily in CI.

+Documentation
+---

+For more information, see the [docs](docs/) directory.